-The Council carries out a rolling programme that ensures that all Property, Plant and Equipment are to be measured at current value are revalued at least every five years.
+The Council carries out a rolling programme that ensures that all Property, Plant and Equipment are to be measured at current value at least every five years.

 The valuations of the Council's freehold and leasehold properties have been carried out in accordance with the Statements of Asset Valuation Practice and Guidance Notes of the Royal Institute of Chartered Surveyors.
-All valuations are either undertaken by the following Council Officers, or by the District Valuer.
+All valuations are either undertaken by Council Officers, by external valuers commissioned to value specific assets or by the District Valuer.

-Principal Property Surveyor

-Mr P Clifton
+Principal Property Surveyor Mr P Clifton MRICS

-MRICS